luizbgomide/sovereign/examples.md

 **GM**: They're willing to Parley - what's your [Leverage](/rules#leverage)?

-Had the Delvers chosen to Fight, the 6 would have resulted in the Trogs fighting back.
+Had the Party chosen to Fight, the 6 would have resulted in the Trogs fighting back.
 Had they chosen to Run, the trogs would have let them run.
 Had they chosen to Wait, the trogs would have watched them for a bit and then left.

 Note that if the players aren't aggressive, the reaction rolls only go straight to aggression ~3% of the time, or ~28% of the time if the adversaries have at least a 3x HD advantage.

-Results of Ignore do not mean they *totally disregard* the Delvers.
+Results of Ignore do not mean they *totally disregard* the Party.
 This is their *home*, they'll go get friends (safety in numbers) and bring force to bear in either combat or use the threat of violence as leverage in a Parley.
-In the case of these Troglodtyes, they're looking to have at least 7 Trogs (7 trogs • 2 HD is a 3x advantage over 4 Delvers of 1st level).
+In the case of these Troglodtyes, they're looking to have at least 7 Trogs (7 trogs • 2 HD is a 3x advantage over 4 PCs of 1st level).

 ## Combat

-The Delvers
+The Party

 - **Annora**, Warrior.
 6 HP, 17 AC (Plate + Shield)
   - Short Sword: +3 -> `1d6+3`; Sh 5/AC 15.